Updated: Sep 15

 Beans, corn, cucumbers, icicle radishes, melon, mint, onions and pumpkin are all great companion vegetables for your squash.

-If you’re looking for some helpers with your spaghetti squash, borage deters worms while improving growth and flavor.
+If you’re looking for some helpers, borage deters worms while improving growth and flavor.

 Marigolds deter beetles, and oregano provides some general pest protection.
 Dill might also help repel squash bugs, which are pests that kill your squash’s vines.

-Broccoli, Brussels sprouts, cabbage, cauliflower, collard, kale, potatoes, Swiss chard, kohlrabi, and sweet potatoes should all be avoided near your spaghetti squash.
+Broccoli, Brussels sprouts, cabbage, cauliflower, collard, kale, potatoes, Swiss chard, kohlrabi, and sweet potatoes should all be avoided when possible.

 Common challenges and their solutions

-There are a number of pests and diseases that can potentially harm your spaghetti squash.
+There are a number of pests and diseases that can potentially harm your plants.
 Not to worry – we’ve outlined them below, as well as how to either avoid or fix the problem.